Zohair-coder/cjs/docs/intro.md

 # Introduction

-Sexual violence in the United States is a critical issue that, unfortunately, remains prevalent in our society.
+Sexual violence in the United States is a critical issue that, unfortunately, remains prevalent in our society (RAINN, n.d.).
 This troubling phenomenon, which encompasses a range of non-consensual acts, profoundly impacts the lives of countless individuals, affecting their physical, emotional, and psychological well-being.
 Despite its severity, sexual violence often remains shrouded in silence and stigma, making it a challenging problem to address.

 The availability of open data presents a unique opportunity to shed light on this hidden crisis.
 By utilizing data from various sources, we can gain a clearer understanding of the scope and nature of sexual violence in the US.
 This data not only serves as a powerful tool for awareness but also acts as a foundation for developing effective strategies to combat this issue.